Naome Bagenda

 Naomi Kayondo Bagenda (born 15 May 1990) is a Ugandan cricketer, sports administrator and former skipper of the Uganda women's national cricket team.
 As a player, she was part of the Ugandan team that won the African Championship in August 2018 that was held in Namibia.
-She made her Women's Twenty20 International (WT20I) for Uganda against Kenya in the 2019 Victoria Tri-Series on 6 April 2019.
+She made her Women's Twenty20 International (WT20I) debut for Uganda against Kenya in the 2019 Victoria Tri-Series on 6 April 2019.

 Background and education

-Naomi Kayondo was in Kampala born to Edward Kayondo, a doctor on 15 May 1990.
-She is also the younger brother to Ugandan Cricketer Hamu Kayondo.
+Naomi Kayondo was born in Kampala to Edward Kayondo, a doctor, on 15 May 1990.
+She is also the younger sister to Ugandan Cricketer Hamu Kayondo.

 She attended Kings College, Budo and also pursued an MSc in Real Estate at Nottingham Trent University.